Chung-Yun/Education-Platform/LineBot/tutorial.md

 #### Secret Keys

-There are two keys that you will need to note down:
+There are two impotant keys that we note down for [later use](#Hiding-the-Keys):
 1. Channel secret
     - You can find this key under **basic settings**
 2. Channel access token
-    - You can find this key under **Messenging API** click on **issue** if it is note generated yet.
+    - You can find this key under **Messenging API** click on **issue** if it is not generated yet.

+The keys are high secret and should not be communicated to anyone else.

 #### Modifiable Features

 The following is my setting for my line bot, these are optional.
-Do whatever suites your need.
+Do whatever that suites your need.

 | | Default | My Choice |
 |-|-|-|